 Alimony is a form of financial support one spouse can be legally required to pay the other after divorce.
 For context, it wasn’t until the 1960s that women were allowed to have their own bank accounts.
 This meant that many women were left financially independent of their husbands and unable to support themselves if they wanted to leave their marriages.
 Even today, many traditions may leave one spouse at an extreme disadvantage post-divorce.
 Alimony is supposed to help them.

 Alimony is based on need and helps an economically disadvantaged spouse maintain a standard of living similar to that enjoyed during the marriage.
-Oftentimes, it can’t be exactly the same, but if it’s possible without severely injuring the partner’s finances, a good attorney can convince courts to pay the suffering spouse as much as they need.
+Oftentimes, it can’t be exactly the same, but if it’s possible without severely injuring the other partner’s finances, a good attorney can convince courts to pay the suffering spouse as much as they need.

 It’s important to remember that alimony is independent of child support and child custody if there are children involved.
 Being the custodial and/or legal guardian of your children does not entitle you to spousal support.
 You can be the custodial guardian and still have to pay spousal support if finances move a certain way.